Bible Network Crypto DeFi Onchain RWA AI Agent Stablecoin Chain SAFU CryptoTax DeFAI AGI Claude Me Claude Skill Claude Design Claude Cowork

 01 · Why did this happen?

 What do these seven scams share?
-On the surface, fake support, pig-butchering, fake airdrops, and Ponzis look wildly different, but at bottom their goal is one of two: either trick you out of your seed phrase (which equals the whole wallet), or get you to sign a transaction or approval you didn't understand (moving your assets away).
+On the surface, fake support, pig-butchering, fake airdrops, and Ponzis look wildly different, but at bottom their goal is one of two: either trick you out of your Seed Phrase (which equals the whole wallet), or get you to sign a transaction or approval you didn't understand (moving your assets away).
 Add one emotional lever — greed (high returns, free coins) or fear (account problem, time limit).
 Recognize this shared structure and you needn't memorize every new variation; you just guard the fundamentals.

 02 · What is the mechanism?

 Why are beginners especially vulnerable?
 Three reasons.
 First, information asymmetry: newcomers don't know normal flows and can't tell "legitimate" from "scam" operations — for instance, not knowing support never DMs you.
-Second, emotions are precisely exploited: scams deliberately manufacture urgency (limited-time airdrop) or greed (guaranteed doubling), so you can't pause to judge calmly.
+Second, emotions are precisely exploited: scams deliberately manufacture urgency (limited-time Airdrop) or greed (guaranteed doubling), so you can't pause to judge calmly.
 Third, a lack of safety instinct: they haven't built reflexes like "read before signing" and "never hand over the seed."
 Scammers feed on exactly this window — newly arrived, not yet burned.

 03 · How does it affect me?

 How do you build a general detection instinct instead of memorizing every scam?
 Keep three questions and run them on any "opportunity."
 One: is it asking me to hand over my seed, or sign something I don't understand?
 If so, flag it high-risk immediately.
 Two: is it using urgency or guaranteed high returns to rush my decision?
 Legitimate opportunities don't pressure you.
 Three: did this contact reach out to me first?
-Treat any support agent, investment "mentor," or airdrop notice that DMs you first as a scam by default.
+Treat any support agent, investment "mentor," or Airdrop notice that DMs you first as a scam by default.
 These three filter out most playbooks; what's left you can take time to verify.

 04 · What should I do?